bitmonk/suitcase/README.md

 =============
 _Suitcase_ is for building OS images using [Packer](http://www.packer.io/)

-_NOTE: You must alter site.rb to be applicable for your AWS environment_
+_NOTE: You must copy site_example.rb to site.rb and customize it to be applicable for your AWS environment_

 Building
 ---------